catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 The second will be an invitation to join your newly-created organization.
 Follow the instructions in that email, and register a new account if you don't already have one.

-After you've joined your organization, navigate to the [Compliant Cloud dashboard](https://product.datica.com/compliant-cloud).
+After you've joined your organization, navigate to the [The Platform dashboard](https://product.datica.com/compliant-cloud).
 You should see your environment listed there.

 ![environment summary](../images/migrate_envsummary.png)